billbuchanan/csn09112/week04_ciphers/labs/README.md

 Does the Python3 program show your instances?
 [Yes/No]
 ```

-Note, Boto3 was been depreciated for Python 3.7, so just force Python to ignore any warnings with (assuming you have named the file 1.py):
+Note, Boto3 was been depreciated for Pythofn 3.7, so just force Python to ignore any warnings with (assuming you have named the file 1.py):

 ```
 python3 -W ignore 1.py